 In general, infants requiring neonatal surgery can usually be classified into three preoperative “states”: single ventricle (SV) physiology, transposition physiology, and ductal-dependent pulmonary or systemic blood flow.

 Many complex congenital heart lesions have SV physiology, where there is complete mixing of systemic and pulmonary venous return and thus aortic (AO) saturation equals pulmonary artery (PA) saturation.
 The total ventricular output is divided between two competing parallel circuits whose flow (pulmonary/systemic) is determined by the resistances of each system.
 Hypoplastic left heart syndrome (HLHS) typifies SV physiology.
-Acceptable balance between pulmonary and systemic outputs will provide enough pulmonary blood flow for adequate oxygen delivery without excessive volume ...
+Acceptable balance between pulmonary and systemic outputs will provide enough pulmonary blood flow for adequate oxygen delivery ...